BEFORE TAKING HITS,

 UNDER 21

-Youth who use marijuana regularly are more likely to have difficulty learning, memory issues, and lower math and reading scores.
+Youth who use cannabis regularly are more likely to have difficulty learning, memory issues, and lower math and reading scores.
 Visit our Youth Health Effects section for more information.

 A GOOD EXPERIENCE